 Accessory dwelling unit means a second dwelling unit contained within a single-family dwelling or within a detached building located on the same lot as a single-family dwelling.
-This definition includes accessory dwelling units constructed in connection with a private garage or a private garage converted into an accessory dwelling unit.
+This definition includes accessory dwelling units constructed in connection with a private garage, a private garage converted into an accessory dwelling unit, or a newly constructed detached building located on the same lot as a single-family dwelling.

 Accessory use means a use incidental or subordinate to the principal use of the same land.

 Administrator means the zoning administrator of the city.